Primal Scream

-Primal Scream are a Scottish rock band originally formed in 1982 in Glasgow by Bobby Gillespie (vocals) and Jim Beattie.
+Primal Scream are a Scottish rock band originally formed in 1982 in Glasgow by Bobby Gillespie (vocals) and Jim Beattie (guitar).
 The band's current lineup consists of Gillespie, Andrew Innes (guitar), Simone Butler (bass), and Darrin Mooney (drums).
-Barrie Cadogan has toured and recorded with the band since 2006 as a replacement after the departure of guitarist Robert "Throb" Young.

 Primal Scream had been performing live from 1982 to 1984, but their career did not take off until Gillespie left his position as drummer of The Jesus and Mary Chain.
 The band were a key part of the mid-1980s indie pop scene, but eventually moved away from their jangly sound, taking on more psychedelic and garage rock influences, before incorporating a dance music element to their sound with their 1991 album Screamadelica, which broke them into the mainstream.
 The band have continued to explore different styles on subsequent albums, experimenting with blues, trip hop and industrial rock.
-Their most recent album, Chaosmosis, was released on 18 March 2016.
+Their most recent album, Come Ahead, was released on 8 November 2024.

 History

 Formation and early years (1982–1984)

 Bobby Gillespie moved to Mount Florida in southeastern Glasgow, where he attended King's Park Secondary School, where he first met Robert Young.
-Another schoolfriend was Alan McGee, who took Gillespie to his first gig, a Thin Lizzy concert.
-McGee and Gillespie were heavily influenced by punk rock, and they joined a local punk band, The Drains, in 1978.
+Another schoolfriend was Alan McGee, who took Gillespie to see his first concert, Thin Lizzy.
+McGee and Gillespie were heavily influenced by punk rock, and they joined a local punk band, the Drains, in 1978.
 The Drains' guitarist was a 15-year-old Andrew Innes.
 The band was short-lived, and Innes and McGee moved to London while Gillespie chose to remain in Glasgow.

 After the punk movement ended, Gillespie became disenchanted with mainstream new wave music.
 He met another schoolfriend who shared his outlook, Jim Beattie, and they recorded "elemental noise tapes", in which Gillespie would bang two dustbin lids together and Beattie played fuzz-guitar.
-They soon moved on to The Velvet Underground and The Byrds cover songs before starting to write their own songs, based on Jah Wobble and Peter Hook basslines.
+They soon moved on to the Velvet Underground and the Byrds cover songs before starting to write their own songs, based on Jah Wobble and Peter Hook basslines.
 Gillespie later said that the band "didn't really exist, but we did it every night for something to do."
 They named themselves Primal Scream, a term for a type of cry heard in primal therapy.
 Still essentially a partnership, Primal Scream first played live in 1982.